Fact-checked

 2. Dynamics of blood pressure.

-3. Indicators of the coagulation system and blood sugar level.
+3. Blood coagulation parameters and blood sugar levels.

 4. Cytology of vaginal and cervical smears.